irondrive/andromeda-server/README.md

 Installing the accounts app optionally will also create an initial administrator account (see its `server usage` entry).
 CLI usage does not require authentication generally but some actions may require running as a specific account using the `auth_username` parameter.
 Some may require using a session.
 See the [accounts app wiki](https://github.com/lightray22/andromeda-server/wiki/Accounts-App#clients-and-sessions) for more information.

+The install commands are allowed by any user on any interface when required, so it is recommended to have public web access disabled during install.

 #### Database Config
 The `server dbconf` command will store the new configuration file (`DBConfig.php`) by default in the `Andromeda/` folder.
 In case the web-server cannot write to this folder, an alternative location will need to be picked with `--outfile`.
 When Andromeda runs it checks its root, `~/.config/andromeda`, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for the config file.